 Altitude: 3,440m/11,283ft Walking Distance: 10-12km (5-6 hours) We’ll have breakfast in Phakding before gearing up for the trek to Namche Bazaar, the biggest sherpa village in Nepal.
 Our trail takes us first over the Dudhkoshi River via a long suspension bridge, and then through a beautiful pine forest to Monjo, about two hours away.
 Soon thereafter, we will approach the entrance to Sagarmatha National Park for a brief permit check and then descend to Dudh Kosi River (spotting Mani stones along the way!) en route to Jorsale.
 Lunch will be served here, and then it’s uphill to Namche.
 Our path along the riverbank is flanked by two crossings, one of which is the Hillary Suspension Bridge.
 It’s a tough climb up the hill to our resting place, but you’ll be rewarded in Namche Bazaar with your first glimpse of Everest in its majesty.

-Day 4 – Namche Bazaar: rest and acclimatization day
+Day 4 – Namche Bazaar: Rest and acclimatization day

 Altitude: 3,440m/11,283ft At this point, we take a well-deserved break!
 Today will be spent resting and allowing our bodies to become acclimatized to the lofty altitude.
-There’s an optional 2 hour hike to Everest View Point, an uphill walk that will help speed acclimatization.
+There’s an optional 2-hour hike to Everest View Point, an uphill walk that will help speed acclimatization.
 Otherwise, spend the day exploring Namche Bazaar.
 Check out the Sherpa museum for an overview of the Sherpa culture and history of mountaineering.
 On Saturdays, the Hatt Bazaar is open for trading and an intimate look at the locals’ marketplace.
 It is part of the larger Namche Bazaar, a shopping hub filled with all manner of trekking and mountaineering clothing and equipment.

 Day 5 – Namche Bazaar to Tengboche

 Altitude: 3,870m/12,684ft Walking Distance: 10km (6 hours) Breakfast in Namche Bazaar fuels us for another day of trekking towards Everest Base Camp today!
-Breathtaking views of the Himalayas – Everest, Nuptse, Lhotse, Ama Dablam, Thamserku and Kwangde – are some of the highlights not be missed.
+Breathtaking views of the Himalayas – Everest, Nuptse, Lhotse, Ama Dablam, Thamserku, and Kwangde – are some of the highlights not to be missed.
 A short drop takes us to the riverside, then it’s across the river upwards through the forest pass.
 Brace your legs for a continual uphill trek at this point, alternating between a gradual grade and some seriously steep ground!
 Our destination, Tengboche, is known as one of the most beautiful places in the Everest region.
 Its views, which include Ama Dablam, are legendary.
 We’ll stop in on the Tengboche monastery, which is one of the largest in Khumbu.
 Nourish your spirit with a guided tour of the monastery grounds, followed by chanting and prayer with the resident Buddhist monks.

 Day 6 – Tengboche to Dingboche